jasonge27/picasso/README.md

 ## Unleash the power of nonconvex penalty

 L1 penalized linear regression (LASSO) is great for feature selection in linear regression.
-However when you use LASSO in very noisy setting, when some columns in your data has strong colinearity or they are just useless noise, it's easy to see that LASSO actually gives biased estimator due to the penalty term.
+However when you use LASSO in very noisy setting, especially when some columns in your data has strong colinearity, it's easy to see that LASSO tends to give biased estimator due to the penalty term.
 As demonstrated in the example below, the lowest estimation error among all the lambdas computed is as high as **10.589%**.

 ```R
 > set.seed(2016)